 As the board searched for a new boss, Andy was given the role as caretaker manager and he would take charge of a trio of games which would end in massive disappointment.
 The first was a Scottish Cup tie against Rangers at Fir Park, the Steelmen put in a fine performance only for a monumental error from keeper Stevie Woods which gifted Gordon Durie a late equaliser which took the game to a replay after a 2-2 draw.
 As what generally happens when you play the Old Firm, there is no second chances and Motherwell crashed to a 3-0 defeat at Ibrox.
 The final game was a 2-4 defeat at the hands of Hearts, within days of this result, Watson was on route to Edinburgh to rejoin his former colleague.

-Andy would go onto forge a good career as Macleish’s assistant manager, a few years after Hibernian the duo joined Rangers and won every domestic honour in Scotland.
+Andy would go onto forge a good career as McLeish’s assistant manager, after serving Hibernian for a few years the duo joined Rangers adter the departure of Dick Advocatt and they won every domestic honour in Scotland.
 From Ibrox it was onto Hampden to try lead Scotland to EURO 2008 in Austria – Switzerland (which was narrowly missed) then onto English Premiership side Birmingham City in early 2008, sadly they were struggling at the foot of the table and despite having former Motherwell favourite James McFadden leading there attack, they were relegated on the last day of the season.
 They did however upset all the odds by winning the 2011 League Cup final against Arsenal at Wembley.

 |Date of Birth:||3rd September 1959|